Top 20 Most Commonly Misused Computer Terms

 15. ROM & RAM

 The terms 'ROM' and 'RAM' look similar, but they are two completely different types of memory.
-Read-Only Memory (ROM) is a form of memory that the computer can read but not write to, as suggested in the name.
+Read-Only Memory (ROM) is a form of memory that the computer can read but not write to.
 RAM can be read and written to.
 Another difference between ROM and RAM is that ROM is non-volatile, whilst RAM is volatile.
 This means that ROM keeps its data, even after the power is turned off, whilst the contents stored on the RAM are lost when the computer turns off.

 16. Website & Webpage